Switzerland may be Europe’s most beautiful vacation spot. And your trip will be memorable and amazing, especially if you’re well-prepared.

 For dairy products:

-Depending where you will be spending your vacation, the local bakeries or even groceries will import daily fresh dairy items from Zurich, like milk, cheese and yogurt.
+Depending on where you will be spending your vacation, the local bakeries or even groceries will import daily fresh dairy items from Zurich, like milk, cheese, and yogurt.
 This only happens during peak season.

 The Kol Tuv butcher will ship an order (on ice) to wherever you are staying.
 Shipping is expensive but worth it.
 The cold cuts and jerky are unique and so delicious.